The Prerequisites for Romance 101

 Or is that just artistic expression?

 If you cannot wholeheartedly rest in the reality of God’s interest in and care for you, then you will subconsciously expect someone else to be your God.
-Most likely a boy or girlfriend.
+Most likely a girlfriend or boyfriend.

 And they will fail you.